nodejs/nodejs.org-archive/doc/about/core-team/meetings/2015-03-19/minutes.md

 the existing fix is appropriate and we should just backport it to 0.12.2

 #### Testing release candidates
-Julien is talking wtih some groups about doing some pre-release testing on release candidates.
+Julien is talking with some groups about doing some pre-release testing on release candidates.
 TJ suggested we should ask for volunteers on the blog or twitter.
 It will need to be a full blown release candiate due to gyp dependencies etc.  Julien will write up a proposal.